modeset/modeset.com/app/posts/2014-01-22-221701-coffeescript-private.md

 Ok, awesome..
 We have a consistent API and a nice structure for using private methods in our classes.
 But wait, there's still no way to mock our private `baz` method.
 Having the ability to do so would definitely come in handy while test driving our code.
 And even if you believe that private methods should only be tested indirectly, I would say if you're not mocking any of them ever, you're not doing proper unit tests.

 So as a final step we can expose our private methods on the instance so we can do mocking on them.
 We don't just want to expose them normally, and since we already have the local `__private__`, let's just put that on the instance instead.
 Making a quick adjustment to the `include` method we provided above, we can shift the local variable into an instance variable by using the CoffeeScript `@::` prototype syntax.
-And our end result...
+And our end result (note: we don't consider this pretty code, but it's what spine has)...

 ```coffeescript
 moduleKeywords = ['included', 'extended', 'private']